brooksandrew/simpleblog/_drafts/2014-11-17-scraping-with-selenium.md

 front-end interface to a database on the web in chunks, well, you probably are.
 There's probably a better solution.
 You can probably use [Selenium].

-ever used XML or httr in R or Scrapy or urllib2 in Python, you've probably encountered the situation where the source code you've scraped for a website doesn't contain all the information you see in your browser.
-Maybe
+ever used XML or httr in R or urllib2 in Python, you've probably encountered the situation where the source code you've scraped for a website doesn't contain all the information you desire and see in your browser.

 ### How it all works
 Selenium is a web automation tool.